-Stocks skid as oil plunge continues; tech sector also falls
+Stocks skid as tech companies fall; oil plunge continues

-NEW YORK (AP) — U.S. stocks are falling Friday as technology and internet companies take steep losses.
+NEW YORK (AP) — U.S. stocks fell Friday as a combination of weak economic data from China and disappointing earnings hurt technology and internet companies.
+Crude oil prices fell for the 10th day in a row.

-Energy companies are also lower as crude oil heads for its 10th drop in a row.
-The price of oil has been falling steadily since early October and is now trading at its lowest price since March, causing steep losses for energy companies in recent weeks.
+Auto sales in China fell in October for the fourth month in a row and are down 13 percent from a year ago, the latest sign its economy is under pressure.
+Concerns about China’s economy and its trade dispute with the U.S. contributed to the global stock market skid in October.
+The stocks that fared the worst during that time included tech and internet companies and retailers, which all took sharp losses Friday.

-Stocks have fallen over the last two days but are still on track for strong weekly gains.
+“China has played such a critical role in driving global growth,” said Kristina Hooper, chief global market strategist for Invesco. “(Investors) are having concerns that these tariff wars are essentially going to kick China when it’s down.”

 Most Read Business Stories